Network Modeling for Epidemics I

 Professor, Department of Anthropology, University of Washington

 Dr. Goodreau's research interests are in the use of network modeling and network data to explore the epidemiology of HIV and other STIs.
 He is a co-developer of the statnet and EpiModel suites for network epidemic modeling.
 He has published on behavioral and clinical drivers of HIV disparities, as well as on assessments of interventions, primarily among communities of men who have sex with men, both domestically and internationally.
-His current work also explores behavioral and clinical impacts on HIV viral evolution.
+His work has also explored behavioral and clinical impacts on HIV viral evolution.

 Required Software: